Pain research

 • An ‘enclosure’ – we recommend the Hammond 1599E or similar

-• A PCB support board
+• A PCB support board (optional)

 • A suitable micro processor which can run off a rechargeable battery .. e.g. a Wemos Lolin D32

-• A 0.96" OLED screen example or similar
+• A 0.96" OLED screen (for example)

-• A push button OFF-(ON) example or similar
+• A push button OFF-(ON) (for example)

 • A 100mm linear impedance, slide potentiometer

-• A rocker switch example
+• A rocker switch (for example)

-• A USB micro panel mount example
+• A USB micro panel mount (for example)

-• A Lithium ion battery example
+• A Lithium ion battery (for example)

-• A custom lid for the cabinet
+• A 3D printed or laser-cut acrylic custom lid for the cabinet

-5.1.1 PCB and PCB holder
+6.1.1 PCB and PCB holder

 If the VAS-box is to work without an external power supply, the microprocessor PCB should support power-in via a battery, and preferrably a rechargable Lithium ion battery.